Understanding require and Friends in Ruby

 installed on your computer to the load path.
 Well, that's actually only mostly

 true.
-If you actually run a Ruby script that just outputs $LOAD_PATH
+If you actually run a Ruby script that just outputs $LOAD_PATH without

 doing anything else, you won't see every single installed gem's load path